BJP leaders make 'Modi Ka Parivar' statement after Lalu Prasad's 'no family' jibe at PM | Politics

 - India

-The BJP on Monday rallied around Prime Minister Narendra Modi as its leaders suffixed their names on social media profiles with ''Modi Ka Parivar'', a day after RJD chief Lalu Prasad Yadav took a jibe at him for having no family.
+The BJP on Monday rallied around Prime Minister Narendra Modi as its leaders suffixed their names on social media profiles with ''Modi Ka Parivar'' and hit back at the opposition, a day after RJD chief Lalu Prasad Yadav took a jibe at him for having no family.

 Union ministers Amit Shah, Rajnath Singh, Nitin Gadkari and Nirmala Sitharaman, and BJP chief JP Nadda were joined by party members from across the country in declaring themselves as ''Modi Ka Parivar (Modi's family)'' on their social media accounts, as the ruling party launched a sharp counterattack on the opposition.